thoth-station/stub-api/README.md

 used by the Thoth-Station.
 The service itself exports Prometheus metrics, and is instrumented to send Jaeger tracing.

+The gRPC server is using a self signed TLS certificate.

 ## installing dependencies

 You should know it by now: `pipenv install`